fuglaro/filet-cloud/README.md

 * Auto logout will cause terminal connections to end.
 Use a terminal multiplexer like zellij to provide persisent sessions across logins.
 * NerdFont icons are fully supported and can be used for active folder plugin icons.
 * Embed dynamically generated thumbnails inside markdown documents with the format suffix after the image path: `![LABEL](IMAGE =WIDTH:QUALITY)`.
 E.g: `![My Thumbnail](image1.png =360:100)`.
+* You can rescale the quality value in the custom thumbnail generator command, if the command does not accept a normalised 1-100 quality range, like with ffmpeg: `ffmpeg -i PATH -q:v $((35-QUALITY/3)) -vf scale=WIDTH:-1 -update 1 -f image2 -vcodec mjpeg -`

 # TODO (Current WIP)
 * ffmpeg doesn't respect rotated images when generating thumbnails -> seems to be fixed in latest version so test it on RP4!